Sunday, October 6, 2024

 Awesome Moment of Crowning

-Badass Adorable: Kristina says this about her/his/their six year old self in her/his/their unfinished memoirs:
+Badass Adorable: Kristina as a baby and during her childhood; says this about her six year old self in her unfinished memoirs:

 "This [Muscovite] embassy caused a little adventure which seems to me worthy of being reported.
 I was so much a child that it was feared that I could not bear this embassy with the gravitas that was necessary.
 It was feared that they would frighten me with their barbarous manners and clothes, which were still unknown to me.
 So they gave me a great deal of preparation on that.
 I was instructed in all the ceremonial, and urged not to be afraid.
 This doubt annoyed me greatly, and I asked angrily, 'Why should I be afraid?'